+- (1) An approved maintenance organisation shall-

+- (a) maintain a roster of all the certifying staff;

+- (b) the roster shall include details of the scope of the authorisation of the staff; and

+- (c) the certifying staff shall be notified in writing of the scope of that authorisation

+- (2) The following minimum information shall be kept on record in respect of each certifying person-

+- (a) the name;

+- (b) the date of birth;

+- (c) basic training;

+- (d) type of training;

+- (e) continuous training;

+- (f) experience;

+- (g) qualifications relevant to the approval;

+- (h) scope of the organisation;

+- (i) date of issue of the authorisation;

+- (j) expiration date of the authorisation, where appropriate; and
-- (1) An approved maintenance organisation shall maintain a roster of all certifying staff and the roster shall include details of the scope of the authorisation of the staff and the certifying staff shall be notified in writing of the scope of that authorisation. - (2) The following minimum information shall be kept on record in respect of each certifying person- - (a) name; - (b) date of birth; - (c) basic training; - (d) type of training; - (e) continuous training; - (f) experience; - (g) qualifications relevant to the approval; - (h) scope of the organisation; - (i) date of first issue of the organisation; - (j) expiration date of the organisation, where appropriate; and - (k) identification number of the organisation. - (3) Records of certifying staff shall be controlled by the quality department of the approved maintenance organisation. - (4) The number of persons organisation to access the records system shall be limited to organisation the possibility of records being altered in an organisation manner and to limit confidential records from becoming accessible to organisation persons.

-- (5) Certifying staff shall be given reasonable access on request to their records. - (6) The Authority may investigate the records system for initial and continued approval or when the Authority has cause to doubt the competence of a particular certifying person. - (7) An approved maintenance organisation shall keep the record of a certifying staff for at least two years following a date on which a staff has ceased employment with the Approved maintenance organisation or upon withdrawal of the certifying staff organisation. - (8) Certifying staff shall upon request, be furnished with a copy of their record on leaving the approved maintenance organisation. - (9) The organisation document issued to the certifying staff under this regulation shall be in a style that makes its scope clear to certifying staff and the Authority that may be required to examine the document and where codes are used to define scope and an interpretation document shall be readily available. - (10) A certifying staff shall be required to carry the organisation document at all times and shall produce the document on request from the Authority.
+- (k) identification number of the authorisation. - (3) The records of the certifying staff shall be controlled by the quality department of the approved maintenance organisation. - (4) The number of persons authorised to access the records system shall be limited to minimise the possibility of records being altered in an authorised manner and to limit confidential records from becoming accessible to unauthorised persons. - (5) The certifying staff shall be given reasonable access, on request, to their records from the approved maintenance organisation. - (6) An approved maintenance organisation shall grant the authority unrestricted access- - (a) to investigate the records system for initial and continued approval; and - (b) when the authority has cause to doubt, the competence of a particular certifying person. - (7) An approved maintenance organisation shall keep the record of a certifying staff for at least two years following a date on which a staff ceases to be in the employment with the approved maintenance organisation or upon withdrawal of the certifying staff authorisation. - (8) The certifying staff shall upon request, be furnished with a copy of their record on leaving the approved maintenance organisation. - (9) The authorisation document issued to the certifying staff under this regulation shall be in a style that makes its scope clear to the certifying staff and the authority, where examination of the document is required and where codes are used to define scope, an interpretation document shall be readily available.

+(10) A certifying staff whilst performing his or her duties shall, on request from the authority, produce his or her authorisation document